Roadmap

 v0.1 — Blueprint (this document)

 Specification complete.
 No crates shipped.
-Audience: contributors who want to challenge the composition shape before confluence or module implementation starts.
+Audience: contributors who want to challenge the composition shape before composite-organism or module implementation starts.

 v0.2 — Coalition meta-crate walking skeleton